 The Dubai Metro does not accept cash fares, you must buy a Nol card which is reloadable.
 Tourists will want to buy the red card.
 The amount you pay is based on how many zones you travel.
-One zone is 4 dirhams, two zones are 6 dirhams and 3+ zones will set you back 8.50 dirhams.
+One zone is 4 dirhams, two zones are 6 dirhams, and 3+ zones will set you back 8.50 dirhams.
 Every station has someone working in a booth selling tickets.
 Alternatively, you can buy a ticket from a machine.

 Despite the many public transportation options, it’ll likely be easier for tourists to use a taxi, Uber or Careem (the local Uber).
-Generally speaking, Dubai taxi fare is roughly 75 cents a minute.
+Generally speaking, Dubai taxi fares are roughly 75 cents a minute.
 Remember, it usually won’t take you more than 20-25 mins to get anywhere in Dubai.
-Yes, it would be cheaper to take public transportation, but despite the network, it takes quite a bit of time and you’ll need to do a lot of walking.
+Yes, it would be cheaper to take public transportation, but despite the network, it takes quite a bit of time, and you’ll need to do a lot of walking.
 For example, it could easily take you an hour to get from your hotel in Downtown Dubai to the beach or Marina.
 Taxis are cheaper than Uber/Careem, so always try that option first.

 For the purpose of this how much does it cost to go to Dubai trip estimate, I’m estimating $40 a day with the assumption you’re just taking taxis most of the time.

-Many people will also decide to take a desert safari tour and a guided trip to Abu Dhabi, which is the capital of the United Arab Emirates.
+Many people will also decide to take a desert safari tour and a full-day guided trip to Abu Dhabi, which is the capital of the United Arab Emirates.
 Both of these tours will cost you about $40 – 70 each.
 I personally think the trip to Abu Dhabi is worth it if you have time, but note that these tours won’t be able to fit every attraction in.
 Make sure your tour does visit the Sheikh Zayed Grand Mosque, it’s one of the most beautiful mosques in the world and the largest mosque in the UAE.
 The desert tour can be quite fun if you’ve never been to a desert.
 The landscapes are beautiful, and if you are adventurous you can’t try sand boarding on the sand dunes.

-Other attractions to consider include a marina boat tour, a day at a resort/spa, skydiving, the Dubai Aquarium, the Dubai Museum, Wild Wadi Water Park, a dinner cruise, and more.
+Other attractions to consider include the Dubai Frame, a marina boat tour, a day at a resort/spa, skydiving, the Dubai Aquarium, the Dubai Museum, Wild Wadi Water Park, a dinner cruise, and more.
 Mind you, not every attraction is paid.
-There are many free beaches and quite a lot of people just enjoy walking around looking at the architecture of Dubai.
+There are many free beaches, and quite a lot of people just enjoy walking around looking at the architecture of Dubai.
 The Al Fahidi Historical District has many free or inexpensive galleries and museums.
 Right next door is the textile souk.
-From there, you can take the abra boat across the creek for about 30 cents.
-You’ll now be in Al Ras where you can see the gold souk.
+From there, you can take the abra boat across the Dubai Creek for about 30 cents.
+You’ll now be in Al Ras, where you can see the gold souk and spice souk.

 Food and drink